-Our objective is to provide each enrolled student with a high-quality program, in an environment conducive to attaining all the basic skills to pass the licensing exam to become employable in the fields of Cosmetology Arts & Sciences and Massage Therapy.
-Upon completion of the course of study the graduate student should be able to function effectively and gain entry level employment in one of the many specialty areas: hair stylist, hair colorist, manicurist, make-up artist, esthetician, massage therapist, holistic health practitioner or as a beauty salon operator.
+Our objective is to provide each enrolled student with a high-quality program in order to attain all the basic skills to pass the licensing exam and become employable in the fields of Cosmetology Arts & Sciences and Massage Therapy.
+Upon completion of the course of study the student should be able to function effectively and gain entry level employment in one of the many specialty areas: hair stylist, hair colorist, manicurist, make-up artist, esthetician, massage therapist, holistic health practitioner or as a beauty salon operator.
 Normal progression should move him/her to positions such as beauty salon manager, owner, Cosmetology instructor, supervisor, director or school owner.